 Visitors can still find and admire some of the ancient city’s remaining wonders, including a monumental statue of Ramses II and a beautiful sphinx carved from a single, enormous piece of alabaster.
 Weighing in at around eighty tons, the sculpture is one of the most visited and most photographed attractions in the city.

 In addition to being Egypt’s capital, ancient Memphis also served as a center for the worship of the god “Ptah”.
 In fact Memphis was seen as being the official “seat” of the Ptah.
 Today, the remains of a great temple to Ptah as well as some royal palaces, and a large necropolis are also available for visitors to explore.

 Both the Giza necropolis and the Saqqara necropolis are close to Memphis, and both are attractions you really don’t want to miss.
 In fact, we even offer a special Giza; Memphis & Saqqara Day Trip which has proven to be very popular with tourists spending a few days in Cairo.
 Several of our Egypt package tours, including most of our Nile cruise packages also include a visit to these infamous attractions, either at the beginning of one’s vacation, or towards the end, prior to flying back home.

 Some people refer to Egypt as the Cradle of Human Civilization; some people refer to it as the Land of the Pharaohs, but the truth is, Egypt is indeed both.
 It is a country that well and truly has something special in store for anyone who visits.
 Whether you’re an adventurous solo travel, or whether you’re traveling as a family, Egypt never lets you down.

-We’ve been planning and offering Egypt Tours and other Middle East Tour Packages ever since 1955, so you can be absolutely certain your dream vacation will become a living reality.
+We’ve been planning and offering Egypt guided tour packages and other Middle East tour packages ever since 1955, so you can be absolutely certain your dream vacation will become a living reality.
 Come and visit this ancient land with us, and experience Memphis in Egypt in a way you never thought possible.